DTUWindEducation/46120-PiWE/week01_intro_git/README.md

 In `GitAnswers.md`, write 1 to 2 sentences to answer each of the following questions.
 (Note that for question 6 you will need to also push an image.)

 1. What is the difference between git and GitLab?
+  - Git is a software and GitLab is a online hosting service.

 2. What is the difference between GitLab, GitHub, and BitBucket?
 3. Why would I ever want to use git, but not GitLab?
 4. What are the steps to update the GitLab server with some changes I made on my computer?